Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Quasi-Gaussian Representations under Misspecification

-with $m\in\mathcal{E}$, and where $e\mapsto q(X,e)$ denotes the inverse of $y\mapsto m(y,X)$.
-Therefore, the approximations for the distributional regression functions are well-defined, and the conditional CDF and CQF approximations satisfy global monotonicity. \end{sloppy} \begin{thm} If Assumptions \ref{Ass: ass1}-\ref{ass:Ass2} hold then there exists a unique maximum $b^{*}$ to $Q(b)$ in $\Theta$.
-Consequently, the quasi-Gaussian representation $g^{*}(Y,X)$ and the corresponding approximations for the distributional regression functions are unique. \end{thm}
+with $m\in\mathcal{E}$, and where $e\mapsto m^{-1}(e,X)$ denotes the inverse of $y\mapsto m(y,X)$.
+Therefore, the DRF approximations are well-defined, with positive conditional PDF and monotone conditional CDF and CQF approximations. \end{sloppy} \begin{thm} If Assumption \ref{ass: Ass2} holds then there exists a unique maximum $b^{*}$ to $Q(b)$ in $\Theta$.
+Consequently, the quasi-Gaussian representation $g^{*}(Y,X)$ and the corresponding approximations for the DRFs are unique. \end{thm}